 4.3.2 Feature Types

 S-102 is a coverage feature product.
-The content information is described in terms of a coverage feature model and a feature catalogue.

-A coverage is a type of feature so a Bathymetry Surface Product specification does contain features.
-There are three coverages (elevation, uncertainty and tracking list) defined: which along with the associated metadata.
-The bathymetry depth coverage and the uncertainty coverage are discrete regular grid coverages.
-S102BathymetryCoverageThe third coverage is the discrete point set coverage that corresponds to the tracking list of original elevation value.
-These three entries compose the feature catalogue.
+There are three coverages defined in this specification: bathymetry elevation, uncertainty, and tracking list.
+The bathymetry elevation coverage and the uncertainty coverage are discrete regular grid coverages.
+These coverages are combined into a single feature called S102BathymetryCoverage.
+The third coverage, tracking list, is a discrete point set coverage that composes a separate feature called S102_TrackingListCoverage.

 4.3.2.1 Geographic

 Geographic (geo) feature types form the principle content of the dataset and are fully defined by their associated attributes and information types.
+In S-102, bathymetry elevation and uncertainty are components of a geographic feature.

 4.3.2.2 Meta

-Meta features contain information about other features within a data set.
-Information defined by meta features override the default metadata values defined by the data set descriptive records.

-Meta features must be used to their maximum extent to reduce meta attribution on individual features.

-In S-102 there are no meta features.
+The only meta feature within an S-102 dataset is the tracking list.
+The tracking list is a simple list of nodes that have been modified to account for hydrographer over-rides of the basic surface definition (e.g., as originally computed by an algorithmic method).
+Each record within the list contains the original elevation value (referenced to the associated node within the surface) and information about the override that occurred.
+The tracking list dataset and corresponding information contained in the metadata exist to provide an audit trail record of changes made to the data by manual intervention.

 4.3.3 Feature Relationship